-- (1) Lot requirements - a.
-A minimum lot size of three acres is required for all multifamily developments. - b.
-Density of development over the entire site shall not exceed 10 units/acre. - c.
-No building or structure will be located closer than 30 feet to the edge of pavement of any public street or roadway. - d.
-No building or structure will be located closer than 40 feet to any side or rear property line. - e.
-No building or structure will be located closer than 20 feet to the edge of the pavement of any interior access drive, except where such drive is designed for loading or maintenance purposes. - f.
-No building or structure will be located closer than 30 feet to any other building or structure.
+- (1) A minimum lot size of three acres is required for all multifamily developments. - (2) Density of development over the entire site shall not exceed 8 units/acre with public water and sewer, or 4 units/acre without water and sewer. - (3) No building or structure will be located closer than 30 feet to the edge of pavement of any public street or roadway. - (4) No building or structure will be located closer than 40 feet to any side or rear property line. - (5) No building or structure will be located closer than 20 feet to the edge of the pavement of any interior access drive, except where such drive is designed for loading or maintenance purposes. - (6) No building or structure will be located closer than 30 feet to any other building or structure.